 You love your pet, and the summer months are quickly approaching, so make sure they stay safe.
 Not only will there be an increase in temperature, but there will be an increase in humidity too!

 Consider using a window air conditioner to keep your pet cool.
 There are a number of air conditionering units that can combat the heat and the humidity, creating a comfortable home environment for both you and your pet, a necessity that deserves your full consideration.

 First, your pet's well-being depends on you keeping him cool during the warm months ahead.
 Did you know that your pet's fur can cause heatstroke?
 It is often said that a dog or cat can't overheat because their fur coat is insulated.
 That is a myth!

-According to dog enthusiast Cesar Milan, "one of the worst heat-related tragedies is when people believe the old myth that long fur insulates a dog and keeps them cool.
+According to dog trainer and TV personality Cesar Millan, "one of the worst heat-related tragedies is when people believe the old myth that long fur insulates a dog and keeps them cool.
 This is true for a few seconds, but after a minute or so, the coat begins to hold in body heat."
 The same is true for cats.
 Imagine how that must feel?

 Pets can overheat the same way you can.
 Their bodies get hot, and if they have no way to cool down they suffer.
-In the same way that we can't leave our pets in a closed hot car, neither can we leave them in a hot house.
+We don't leave our pets in a stuffy car, why would we leave them in a hot house?
 Humans are able to reduce their body temperatures by releasing sweat to the surface of the skin.
 Furry pets can't.
 That is why it is so important to consider cooling you furry friend with a small air conditioner.

 When you leave your house it's always best to turn off the air conditioner so you're not wasting energy cooling your whole home while your not there.
 However, if you have pets you'll need to leave the air on so they don't overheat.